 This page evolves over time.
 New stuff is posted here at the top.
 Older stuff migrates downward.
 To see the full description of APRS you have to drill downward pretty far.
 But it is there back to the beginning (1992).

-APRS Channels Setup: There are a few different ways to optimize your APRS mobile operations depending on the immediate situation.
+APRS Operations Tip: There are several different ways to optimize your APRS mobile operations depending on the immediate situation.
 One way to rapidly select between them without having to go through menu's is to simply program several radio channels with the different settings.
 The beauty of these channel suggestions is that you can always leave the speaker volume turned up on the APRS data band and can move between full audio monitoring, to Voice Alert, or to complete silence simply by changing channels.
 For the Voice Alert to always be functional and not miss a call, operators should never have their APRS band volume turned down.
-They can silence the speaker in the presence of lots of voice alert stations by selecting the APRSmute channel.
+Instead, they can silence the speaker in the presence of lots of voice alert stations by selecting the APRSmute channel.
 By the way, here is a chart of APRS on 30 meters.